Welcome to the new Golem Cloud Docs! 👋

 "binding": {

-"workerName": "my-worker",
+"workerName": "\"my-worker\"",

 "response": "let empty: list<u16> = []; ${golem:it/api.{initialize-cart}(request.path.user-id); {status: 200u64, body: empty}}"